saulpw/visidata/vdplus/CONTRIBUTING.md

 This contributor agreement ("Agreement") documents the rights granted by contributors to Us.

-By adding your name to the contributors.md file at https://github.com/saulpw/blob/master/contributors.md you are agreeing to be bound by the Agreement in full; your nmae will then appear on the [Contributors page]().
+By adding your name to the contributors.md file at https://github.com/saulpw/blob/master/contributors.md you are agreeing to be bound by the Agreement in full; your name will then appear on the [Contributors page](https://visidata.org/vdplus/contributors).

 This is a legally binding document, so please read it carefully before agreeing to it.
 The Agreement may cover more than one software project managed by Us.